calaldees/mapOfComputing/computing/data-visualisation.md

 Data Visualisation
 ==================

+* [Market Map](https://marketmap.one/) - Explore the universe of publicly traded companies in 3D
 * Historical [Data Visualization and the Modern Imagination](https://exhibits.stanford.edu/dataviz/)
     * Example of old visualisations from 1900+ as the field grew
     * [Three-dimensional model of electricity consumption in Manchester](https://collection.sciencemuseumgroup.org.uk/objects/co8418916/three-dimensional-model-of-electricity-consumption-in-manchester-chart-graphic-document)